Chapter 11: Bad Decisions

 “Ohhhhh, fine.”
 David groaned, quickly taking up one arm and together they hoisted the man to his feet.
 Lenora let out a relieved gasp.

-Lenora bit her lip as they half-dragged him towards the entrance.
+Lenora bit her bottom lip as they half-dragged him towards the entrance.
 Half way across the floor, they heard the blaring sirens, and past the still bottle-necked front doors they could see the red and blue flashing.

 “Shit.”
 David muttered, looking around for another exit.

 Even as they turned to try a back way, the crowd behind them parted and dozens of uniformed men poured in and within moments they were surrounded by police.